 - 1.0 General Workday Provisions: It is agreed that the professional workday of a full-time regular employee requires no fewer than eight hours of on-site and off-site work, and that the varying nature of professional duties does not lend itself to a total maximum daily work time of definite or uniform length.
 The workday for part-time employees shall be proportionate, or governed by the employee's individual employment contract. - 2.0 Sign-in and Sign-out: All employees shall, upon each arrival to and departure from their assigned work location, enter their initials on a form provided by the District.
-Itinerant employees serving less than a full day at a work location and Early Education Center employees shall also enter the correct time as part of their sign-in and sign-out. - 3.0 Minimum On-Site Obligation: It is understood that all full-time classroom teachers at a particular school or center (excluding those in the Division of Adult and Career Education) shall be assigned a minimum on-site duty obligation of uniform duration, but may have differing class schedules, hours of assignment and starting times. - 3.1 Effective July 1, 2005, for the purpose of implementing a professional development banked time schedule, full time teachers shall have the following on site obligations:
+Itinerant employees serving less than a full day at a work location and Early Education Center employees shall also enter the correct time as part of their sign-in and sign-out. - 3.0 Minimum On-Site Obligation: It is understood that all full-time classroom teachers at a particular school or center (excluding those in the Division of Adult and Career Education) shall be assigned a minimum on-site duty obligation of uniform duration, but may have differing class schedules, hours of assignment and starting times. - 3.1 For the purpose of implementing a professional development banked time schedule, full time teachers shall have the following on-site obligations:

-Grades Before Instructional Day After Instructional Day Weekly Average Teacher Instructional Minutes (a) 180 day 163 day 180 day 163 day 180 day 163 day Pre-K 30 30 10 10 According to pro requirements gram AM - PM Kindergarten 30 30 10 10 1550(b) 1715 Full Day Kindergarten 21 20(c) 10 10 (c) 1550 1715 1 - 5/6 21 20(c) 10 10 (c) 1550 1715 6 - 12 7 6 6 6 1550 1715
+Grades Before Instructional Day After Instructional Day Weekly Average Teacher Instructional Minutes (a)

+180 day 180 day 180 day

+Pre-K 30 10 According to program requirements

+AM - PM Kindergarten 30 10 1550(b)

+Full Day Kindergarten 21 10 1550

+1 - 5/6 21 10 1550

+6 - 12 7 6 1550